approov/quickstart-kong_approov-plugin/docs/APPROOV_QUICK_START.md

 ### Enabling the Kong JWT plugin to check the Approov Token

-You need to enable the Approov Token check in a per Kong service basis.
+You need to enable the Approov Token check on a per Kong service basis.

 In the `--url` option you need to replace `your-service-name-here` with the service name you want to protect with an Approov Token, thus repeat this `curl` request for each service you want to protect with Approov.